 I was interviewed and quoted about shinplasters and currency shortages by Alan Yuhas in his New York Times piece, “Who Will Miss the Coins When They’re Gone?”

 My opinion piece, “Will cover-19 end the use of paper money”, in the Washington Post ran on May 15, 2020 in the Made by History column.

 I participated in the History Summit as one of the featured authors.
 Watch my video about my new book, Bank Notes and Shinplasters: the Rage for Paper Money in the Early Republic

 #banknotesandshinplasters (I post daily images of 19th century paper money)

 I was born and raised in New Jersey.
 I earned a BA in History from the University of California, Santa Cruz and a PhD in American History from American University in Washington DC.
 After a fellowship at the McNeil Center for Early American Studies, my first job was at the University of Miami.
 I then moved to Bridgewater State University in Massachusetts and taught for 12 years while receiving tenure and promotion to full professor.
-I currently serve as the editor for Commonplace: the journal of early American life and teach at Ohlone College in California.
+I currently serve as the editor for Commonplace: the journal of early American life.
 My research and writing examines the intersection of social, cultural, economic, and political history in the nineteenth century.